atsaloli/cicd/PITCHME.md

 ### GitLab CI/CD (Runner Server)

 GitLab comes with an add-on package called Runner Server which provides runners.
 Simply put, a runner is what runs the tests.
 Runners can run build jobs, test jobs, and deploy jobs.
 Or actually any kind of job!
-More on this later.
+Runner Server works with GitLab through GitLab Server's API.

 ---?include=01_05-architecture.md